Kazi-Aidah/always-color-text/README.md

 ### Centralized Word Management
 All colored texts appear in settings with search and multiple sort options.
 ![Plugin Settings Always Colored Texts](assets/always-colored-texts.png)
-Tip: Right-click on any color picker to bring the Color Picker Modal.
+Tip: Right-click on any color picker to bring up the Color Picker Modal.

-Switch styles seamlessly, changing from "Both" to "Highlight" and back retains your original colors.
-Right-click any entry to **edit it**, **duplicate it** or **open in Regex Tester** for quick adjustments.
+Switch styles seamlessly — changing from "Both" to "Highlight" and back retains your original colors.
+Right-click any entry to **edit it**, **duplicate it**, or **open in Regex Tester** for quick adjustments.

 ### Word Groups
 Entries can be added to a word group right from the Pick Color modal, and the word group can be set as active when you need it, otherwise kept inactive.
-Your wish.

-You can also set a **match type** and **case sensitivity** for all the entries in a word group.
-Also, **enable or disable entire word groups** for specific folders or files containing specific tags!
+You can also set a **match type** and **case sensitivity** for all entries in a word group, and **enable or disable entire word groups** for specific folders or files with specific tags.

 ![](assets/word-group-selects.png)

-**Note:** Use `/` to target root folder (whole vault) for the Enable in/Disable in.
+**Note:** Use `/` to target the root folder (whole vault) for Enable in/Disable in.

 ### Word Group Styling
-You can style the word group itself!
-This styling will be applied to all entries within that group.
+Style the word group itself — this styling applies to all entries within that group, including Custom CSS.
 ![Word Group Styling](assets/word-group-styling.png)

 ### Entry Filtering (Limit Input)
-Use the **limit input** beside the search bar (also available in the "Add to Existing Entry" modal) to instantly filter entries by type, match type, or count.
+Use the **limit input** beside the search bar to instantly filter entries by type, match type, color target, or count.

 ![Limit Input Example 1](assets/limit-input-1.png)
 ![Limit Input Example 2](assets/limit-input-2.png)